-We think dive watches are some of the coolest looking timepieces out there, and they should be a staple of anyone's collection.
+We think the best dive watches are some of the coolest-looking timepieces out there, and they should be a staple of anyone's collection.

 Okay, we know strapping on a watch capable of surviving a plunge to over 1,000 metres and boasting a helium escape valve might seem unnecessary to 99-percent of us, but then you wouldn’t tell a Ferrari owner that their pride and joy’s top speed was meaningless, would you?